House Vo Consulting / managed technology partner

 Proof should show up in the operation.

-We track whether the work improves follow-up speed, visibility, documentation, reliability, and the number of manual handoffs a team has to manage.
+We track whether the work improves response time, visibility, documentation, reliability, security posture, and the number of manual handoffs a team has to manage.

 68%